howdy-tsc/LemmyTools/README.md

 <li>Set image size after clicking thumbnail</li>
 <li>Hide Lemmy Sidebars</li>
 <li>Show all images on page automatically or by a button click - 0.2.0.1 - (works with all languages now and can be disabled)</li>
-<li>Adds the ability to use the old.reddit style script by soundjester/lemmy_monkey: https://github.com/soundjester/lemmy_monkey (Also: Option to edit post and comment size for easier reading).</li>
 <li>Auto unblur NSFW images</li>
 <li>A link back to home instance on remote instances</li>
 <li>Browse remote community on home instance</li>